 The IRS Data Retrieval Tool allows students and parents who are using FAFSA on the Web and who have already submitted their federal tax return to electronically transfer their tax data from the IRS database.
 Within the FAFSA application, the applicant must report income information.
 If the applicant is a non-tax filer, then there is no IRS data to retrieve.
 If the student and/or spouse or student and parent(s) are tax filers, the FAFSA applicants will be presented with questions about their respective tax returns.
-The tax filer must answer questions to open up the IRS web application within the FAFSA on the web.
-Then, with certain identifying information which the applicant provides, the IRS data can be retrieved directly into the FAFSA on the web application.
+The tax filer must answer questions to open up the IRS web application within the FAFSA on the Web.
+Then, with certain identifying information which the applicant provides, the IRS data can be retrieved directly into the FAFSA on the Web application.
 The Federal Student Aid website offers helpful tips on completing the FAFSA and using the IRS Data Retrieval Tool.

 Do not make changes to that IRS information once it is retrieved.
 If you do, the data retrieval will be invalid.
 Unfortunately, some applicants who are tax filers cannot use the IRS data retrieval function.
 Those applicants are:

-In the case of number 6 above, the applicant can go back into FAFSA on the web and make a correction to the FAFSA, which will allow for completion of IRS data retrieval.
-The applicant would then resubmit the FAFSA.
-However, if these applicants do not make this correction, and if they are selected for verification will be required to submit an IRS tax transcript to the Financial Aid Office if they are selected for verification.
-In the case of numbers 4 and 5, the applicant should report on the FAFSA the amounts (converted to U.S. dollars) from the lines on the form that correspond most closely to those on the common IRS forms.
-If the applicant is selected for verification, he or she would need to submit signed copies of the 2012 foreign tax returns with the amounts converted to U.S. dollars.
+In the case of numbers 1 – 4 and 6, the applicants selected for verification will be required to submit an IRS tax return transcript to the Financial Aid and Scholarships Office.
+In the case of number 5, the applicant should report on the FAFSA the amounts (converted to U.S. dollars) from the lines on the form that correspond most closely to those on the common IRS forms.
+If the applicant is selected for verification, he or she would need to submit signed copies of the 2012 (for 1314) or 2013 (for 1415) foreign tax returns with the amounts converted to U.S. dollars.

 UVU provides financial assistance to all eligible students regardless of race, color, national origin, sex, age, or disability.
 If you need language assistance or accommodation, please inform us when you first contact our office.